Yakuhito/tibet/mainnet.md

 pip install --extra-index-url https://pypi.chia.net/simple/ chia-dev-tools
 ```

 Next, you'll have to ensure that you're on mainnet.
-If you're on testnet10, here's how to switch back to mainnet:
+If you're on testnet, here's how to switch back to mainnet:

 ```bash
 chia stop all